-On September 19, NACAC and the Evan B. Donaldson Adoption Institute released The Vital Role of Adoption Subsidies: Increasing Permanency and Improving Children’s Lives (While Saving States Money) and compiled other resources to help advocates fight proposed cuts to adoption assistance benefits.
+Read The Vital Role of Adoption Subsidies: Increasing Permanency and Improving Children’s Lives (While Saving States Money) from NACAC and the Donaldson Adoption Institute and view other compiled resources to help advocates fight proposed cuts to adoption assistance benefits.

 Read NACAC's The Value of Subsidies: Helping Children Find Permanent Families, a report on adoption assistance and its value to children, families, and governments.

 View a November 2014 webinar on adoption assistance eligibility and benefits • download the slides

 NACAC's Adoption Assistance Advocacy Toolkit is designed to help advocates fight proposed cuts to adoption subsidies or to work to improve programs in their communities.

 NACAC has developed a flyer about our Adoption Subsidy Resource Center that recruiters and other adoption professionals can use to connect prospective adopters with our support services.